zama-ai/concrete/docs/guides/deploy.md

 11. **Send the evaluation keys to the server**.

 {% hint style="info" %}
-Serialized evaluation keys are very large.
-Consider caching them on the server instead of sending them with each request.
+Serialized evaluation keys are very large, even if they are [compressed](https://docs.zama.ai/concrete/compilation/compression) and can be reused several times: consider caching them on the server
 {% endhint %}

 ### Encrypting inputs (client-side)